 NASA has awarded a contract extension to the Smithsonian Astrophysical Observatory (SAO) in Cambridge, Massachusetts, to continue operations and science support for the agency’s Chandra X-ray Observatory.

-This contract covers continued operation of the Chandra X-ray Center (CXC) in Cambridge, which conducts key aspects of Chandra’s observation, operations and research program.
-Core functions of the CXC include system engineering, ground system development and maintenance, mission operations, science and operations planning, science research and dissemination, and outreach support.
+This contract covers the continued operation of the Chandra X-ray Center (CXC) in Cambridge, which conducts key aspects of Chandra’s observation, operations, and research program.
+Core functions of the CXC include system engineering, ground system development and maintenance, mission operations, science, and operations planning, science research and dissemination, and outreach support.

 Since its launch on July 23, 1999, Chandra has been NASA’s flagship mission for X-ray astronomy and is among NASA’s fleet of Great Observatories.
 The agency’s Marshall Space Flight Center in Huntsville, Alabama, manages the Chandra program for the agency’s Science Mission Directorate in Washington.

 Life will be awesome when am not alone anymore.